Hotel Indigo, Edinburgh

 The selected FF&E is a mix of residential style tables with turned wood detailing and stone tops.
 Elegant light fittings in a mix of styles and finishes add further detail to the space.

 A palette of soft colours are used on the walls to create a vintage backdrop with rich and regency blues.
 Hard finishes are a mix of warm and natural timbers and a contrasting grey stone.
-The classic herringbone flooring will be carried through to the dining area.
-A black and white geometric floor tile will separate the breakfast buffet area from the rest of the dining room.
+The classic herringbone flooring is carried through to the dining area.
+A black and white geometric floor tile separates the breakfast buffet area from the rest of the dining room.

 Untitled design (32).png